Fragile 3D Order in V$_{1-x}$Mo$_x$O$_2$

-We have uncovered a new type of ground state in V$_{1-x}$Mo$_x$O$_2$, 2D-M2, governed by largely 2D ordering of atomic displacements.
-We have shown that the structure is driven by geometric frustration, and that the properties of this phase support a Mott-Peierls mechanism as its origin.
-The real structure would have been impossible to describe using conventional crystallographic techniques, showing the power of the new 3D-$\Delta$PDF method.
-A full electronic structure treatment of the 2D-M2 remains to be determined.
+A new type of ground state in V$_{1-x}$Mo$_x$O$_2$, a 2D-M2 phase, governed by largely 2D ordering of atomic displacements, was discovered using the new 3D-$\Delta$PDF method.
+We have shown that the structure is driven by geometric frustration that naturally emerges from the rutile structure.
+The fact that only half the vanadium ions dimerize may indicate the importance of Mott physics, but a full electronic structure treatment of the 2D-M2 phase remains to be determined.
 The extremely sharp diffraction features indicate that most of the correlations derive from static order, but there may be a dynamic component, which could be revealed using inelastic x-ray/neutron scattering.
-The 2D-M2 phase weakens with increasing Mo content, but does exist at least up to $x = 0.3$.
-A systematic study of the structural parameters in detail over a wide compositional range may reveal how the fundamental order parameters evolve, which may help explain what conditions are required for the 2D-M2 state to manifest.
-This could result in a more complete physical model for VO$_2$ and the underlying physics universal to all open shell rutile phases.
+The 2D-M2 phase weakens with increasing Mo content, but exists at least up to $x \approx 0.3$.
+A systematic study of the structural parameters in detail over a wide compositional range will reveal how the fundamental order parameters evolve, which may help explain what conditions are required for the 2D-M2 state to manifest.
+This could result in a more complete physical model for VO$_2$ and the underlying physics universal to \textit{d}-shell-active rutile phases.